Twitter hacking spree alarms experts concerned about the platform's security

 "We’re looking into what other malicious activity they may have conducted or information they may have accessed and will share more here as we have it," the company said.

-Mass compromises of Twitter accounts via theft of employee credentials or problems with third-party applications that many users employ have occured before.
+Mass compromises of Twitter accounts via theft of employee credentials or problems with third-party applications that many users employ have occurred before.

 Wednesday's hack was the worst to date.
 Several users with two-factor authentication – a security procedure that helps prevent break-in attempts – said they were powerless to stop it.